magenta/magenta-studio/README.md

 npm run watch
 ```

 You will need to open the Max project to start the express server to test your changes.
-You can either view the app in the [`jweb`] object in Max, or load it in the browser at [http://localhost:3333](http://localhost:3333).
+You can either view the app in the [`jweb`] object in Max, or load it in the browser at [http://localhost:3333](http://localhost:3333) (again, 3334, 3335, etc. if there are multiple instances running).
 Hot reloading is not enabled, so you will need to refresh to see changes.

 ## Building